alexandreiabattles/content-ops-starter/content/pages/accumulated-score-aw.md

           ROYAL ARMY OF  TROY

-          Troy Army is a group of Trojan warriors, led by the formidable **King**  Forged in the legendary lands of Troy, these soldiers are the reincarnation of strength and tenacity.
+          Troy Army is a group of Trojan warriors, led by the formidable **King Selim**  Forged in the legendary lands of Troy, these soldiers are the reincarnation of strength and tenacity.
 Known for their brutality in combat that makes any siege, the Troy Army fights with a ferocity that has shaken entire empires, their strength is legendary.

           **STATE OF YOUR CITIES :**